finix-payments/finix-flex-docs-generator/sections/transfers/definition.md

 credit to a bank account, or a [refund to a card](#refund-a-debit) depending on the request.

+A `Transfer` can have one of three types: `Debit`, `Credit`, or `Reversal`.
+Each type indicates a different funds flow.
+For example:

+* A **Debit** is created after capturing an Authorization or creating eCheck where funds are pulled from the issuer into the settlement account

+* A **Reversal** represents a refund or chargeback where funds are returned to a customer

+* A **Credit** is produced when funds are transferred to a merchant’s bank account when funding (i.e. paying out) a batch settlement

 `Transfers` can have four possible states values: PENDING, SUCCEEDED, FAILED, or CANCELED.

 - **PENDING:** Authorization on `Payment Instrument` successfully created (i.e.